Operation of the Service

 Mitigating Circumstances which may apply:

-• A Blue Badge being displayed incorrectly (photo image on display).
-Copies of both sides of the badge and the full name and address of the badge holder, will be required to check against our records.
+- A Disabled Badge being displayed incorrectly (photo image on display).
+Copies of both sides of the badge and the full name, address and signed consent of the badge holder, will be required to check against our records.
 If a PCN has not previously been cancelled for a similar reason, the PCN will, be cancelled on one occasion.

 The above list is not exhaustive and there can be many reasons to take into account when considering challenges or representations.